ctrl-alt-dtl/PMA-Labs/Chap5/README.md

 21. Open the script with a text editor.
 How does it work?

 ### Answers:

 1. `DllMain` is located at `0x1000D02E` in the `.text` section.
 2. `gethostbyname` import is located in the `.idata` section at `0x100163C8`.

 ![3-3: IDA xrefs](Images/5-1.png)] ![3-3: IDA xrefs-sorted](Images/5-1-2.png)]
 ![3-3: Ghidra xrefs](Images/5-1-1.png)]

-3. There are 9 function calls with `gethostbyname` in IDA.
-If you sort the list you can see five separate function calls.
+3. There are nine function calls with `gethostbyname` in IDA.
+After sorting the list, you can see five separate function calls (just count the groupings).
 Ghidra shows similar data, although it took a couple extra steps to find it.
 I had to use *Search > Label History (H)* and enter in `gethostbyname`, find the **WS2_32.DLL:gethostbyname** then *right-click >  References > Show References to gethostbyname*.

 ![3-3: IDA](Images/5-1-3.png)]